maddev-engenuity/AdversaryEmulation/README.md

 4. Include pertinent screenshots, logs, and/or error messages.

-5. We welcome reccomended solutions and/or corrective pull requests.
+5. We welcome recommended solutions and/or corrective pull requests.

 ## :beetle: Have a Bug-Fix